mukmin85/DevOps-Challenge/README.md

 As Platform (DevOps) Engineer, you received a task to design and create Infrastructure as code (IaC) to deploy containerized application in Public Could (AWS, Azure, etc) provider

 The Developer Team has decided to use PHP Laravel framework as the major programming language, hence you are required to set-up a web server to server the application services.
-The team has provided you a repo with the application code, as well as a Dockerfile and Docker Composefile
+The team has provided you a repo with the application code, as well as a Dockerfile and Docker Compose file

 Requirement :